 Summer is my favorite fruit season.
-Fresh berries, peaches and melons are in the farmer's markets and make great dishes, like these Cherry Almond Muffins!
+Fresh berries, peaches and melons are in the farmer's markets and make great additions to recipes, like these Summer Cherry Muffins.

-You can use fresh or dried cherries in this, or maybe blueberries or apricots.
-Any wonderful summer fruit would work.
-They're tender and delicious.
+You can use fresh or dried cherries in this, or maybe blueberries or raspberries.
+Any fresh, wonderful summer fruit would work.

 Just to let you know, this recipe makes 24 muffins.
 They freeze well... or you could give some to your nice neighbors!